ALL RESIDENCY PETITIONS MUST BE SUBMITTED BY THE START OF THE TERM IN QUESTION.

 EXEMPTION FROM NONRESIDENT TUITION

-Print out the AB 540 form or obtain the form from the Admissions Office.
+Print out the AB 540 Request Form or obtain the form from the Admissions Office.
 Submit the form along with an

 official high school transcript and a copy of your high school diploma to the Admissions Office.